seawarrior181/PasswordPump_II/README.md

 It is always wise to download the latest version of the PasswordPumpGUI when you are downloading the latest version of PasswordPump_v_2_0.ino.

+Note about v2.0.5 of the PasswordPump:
+If I shipped to you a PasswordPump which indicates that it is at v2.0.5, it will most likely have a "lefty" encoder.
+This means that as you turn the rotary encoder clockwise, it proceeds backwards through the alphabet instead of forwards.
+Some folks find this counter intuitive.
+To fix this you merely need to navigate to Settings->Encoder Type and change it from ‘Normal’ to ‘Lefty’; and don’t worry, the setting is remembered if you power cycle the device.
+If you factory reset the device you’ll need to change the Encoder Type to Lefty again.

 # Change Log
 unreleased v2.0.6
  Note: please use v2.0.5 unless you're adventurous.